Skip to content

 terraform-provider-pyvider

-Purpose: Production-ready Terraform provider built with pyvider (POC)
+Purpose: Pre-release Terraform provider built with pyvider for testing and learning

 Features: - File operations resources - HTTP/API data sources - Template rendering - Data transformation functions - Complete working examples

-Status: Alpha POC (proof of concept) When to use: Testing pyvider concepts, learning provider usage Documentation: terraform-provider-pyvider docs
+Status: Pre-release When to use: Testing pyvider concepts, learning provider usage Documentation: terraform-provider-pyvider docs

 Type System & Parsing